-Here I describe a way I configure time server on a Ubuntu machine.
+In this post, I describe how I configure a time server on an Ubuntu machine.

 Installing

-Simplest way to install chrony is to download package from apt repository:
+The simplest way to install chrony is to download the package from the apt repository:

 • sudo apt install chrony